skolson/sqlcipher-openssl-build/README.md

     - Verify checks the locations of the required tools to be sure they are present and usable.
     - Clone is an optional task, will clone and check out a specific tag name.
 Depends on Verify
     - Download is an optional task, will download a zip/tarball for the specified tag, usually from a Github archive URL.
 Depends on Verify
-    - Unzip is an optional task that depends on Download
+    - Extract is an optional task that depends on Download
-    - Build depends on Clone and Unzip.
+    - Build depends on Clone and Extract.
 Performs the build process.
 Once build is complete, copies the produced targets to a specified location for targets, in a subdirectory specific to build type.
         - For example, sqlcipher build for buildType mingw64 defaults to `build/targets/sqlcipher/mingw64` as the subdirectory containing the built artifacts
         - the directory with the build artifacts is the single output in that task's gradle task.outputs
     - see the **DSL Reference** section for details on tasks that can be registered.